kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 dispatch_after(delayTime, dispatch_get_main_queue()) { () -> Void in
-    let pushBehavior = UIPushBehavior(items: [subView], mode: .Instantaneous) pushBehavior.pushDirection = CGVectorMake(0, -10.5)
+    let pushBehavior = UIPushBehavior(items: [subView], mode: .Instantaneous) pushBehavior.pushDirection = CGVectorMake(0, -1)
+    pushBehavior.magnitude = 0.3
     animator.addBehavior(pushBehavior)
 }
 ```

 Now you can really see the power of the spring field!
+The `UIPushBehavior` gave the white square a nudge upwards and it sprung right back to the center of the field.
+Push direction is a vector and setting y to -1 means up.
+The magnitude of the push behavior was set to a small number because the density was set to a small value - the normal push magnitude would kick that box out of the field.
+Try removing the magnitude and you'll notice it does exit the field, however, the collision boundary makes it bounce right back into the field.

 > **CHALLENGE**: Try attaching the second box to a point with a `UIAttachmentBehavior` behavior.
 Use the `init(_:attachedToAnchor:)` method to anchor it to the point.
 You might like to play around with the Playground and see what other effects you can come up with.